-The Group's rehabilitation funds are deposited with the said bank and earn interest at the respective bank deposit rates.
+The Group's rehabilitation funds are deposited with the said bank.

 AFS financial assets pertain to the Parent Company's 3.0% ownership interest in CPPDI representing 15,000 shares at P100.00 par value, which are measured at cost in the absence of fair value.